Home economics: Nineteenth century

 Over the years, homemaking in the United States has been a foundational piece of the education system, particularly for women.
 These homemaking courses, called home economics, have had a prevalent presence in secondary and higher education since the 19th century.
-By definition, home economics is "the art and science of home management," meaning that the discipline incorporates both creative and technical aspects into its teachings.
+By definition, home economics is "the art and science of home management", meaning that the discipline incorporates both creative and technical aspects into its teachings.
 Home economics courses often consist of learning how to cook, how to do taxes, and how to perform child care tasks.
 In the United States, home economics courses have been a key part of learning the art of taking care of a household.
 One of the first to champion the economics of running a home was Catherine Beecher, sister to Harriet Beecher Stowe.

 Since the nineteenth century, schools have been incorporating home economics courses into their education programs.
+In its early years, home economics began with the goal of professionalizing domestic labor for women whilst also uplifting the idea of "women's work".
 In the United States, the teaching of home economics courses in higher education greatly increased with the Morrill Act of 1862.
 Signed by Abraham Lincoln, the Act granted land to each state or territory in America for higher educational programs in vocational arts, specifically mechanical arts, agriculture, and home economics.
 Such land grants allowed for people of a wider array of social classes to receive better education in important trade skills.

 Home economics courses mainly taught students how to cook, sew, garden, and take care of children.
 The vast majority of these programs were dominated by women.
 Home economics allowed for women to receive a better education while also preparing them for a life of settling down, doing the chores, and taking care of the children while their husbands became the breadwinners.
 At this time, homemaking was largely accessible to middle and upper class white women whose families could afford secondary schooling.

 In the late 19th century, the Lake Placid Conferences took place.
 The conferences consisted of a group of educators working together to elevate the discipline to a legitimate profession.
 Originally, they wanted to call this profession "oekology", the science of right living.
 However, "home economics" was ultimately chosen as the official term in 1899.

 The first book on home economics was Mrs. Welch's Cookbook, published in 1884 at Iowa State by Mary Beaumont Welch.
 Welch's classes on domestic economy were the first in the nation to give college credit on the subject.